jasontoups-dfinity/react-playground/memory-bank/activeContext.md

 1. Creating comprehensive memory bank documentation
 2. Adding inline code comments
 3. Setting up example components with usage documentation
+4. Documenting architectural decisions and patterns

 ## Active Decisions

+### API Request Handling Strategy

+We're using a hybrid approach to API request handling:

+1. Express server for handling API requests in both development and production
+2. Client-side API library for abstracting away the details of making requests
+3. Environment-specific configuration for different endpoints
+4. Secure handling of API keys on the server side

+This approach provides security, flexibility, and maintainability.

 ### CSS Organization Strategy